stereoabuse/Metal-Earth/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Some areas that could use improvement:

 - [ ] Add support for words from Tolkien constructed languages [Eldamo](https://eldamo.org/index.html)
-- [ ] Add support for terms from Tolkien Gateway found at `data/tolkien_gateway_pages.txt` (like Black Breath)
-- [ ] Add support for abstracting this to any corpus of textgi
+- [ ] Add support for abstracting this to any corpus of text

 ## License